jamesgarnercomposer/jamesgarnercomposer.co.uk/README.md

 in [`_collections/_music/`](_collections/_music/).
 A music item file should use the `.md` file extension in order to enable Markdown syntax.
 Similar to other pages, it must define a [Front Matter](https://jekyllrb.com/docs/front-matter/) at the top and the item content underneath it.
-Music items are sorted in descending order by year within each category.
+Music items are sorted by the filename within each category.

 Required fields:

 - **`category`**: Must match a [music category](#music-categories) ID.
 - **`title`**: Displayed in bold.
-- **`year`**: Displayed inside double quotation marks and in bold next to the `title` on the right.
-It _must_ be enclosed in double quotation marks if it only includes numbers (i.e. not alphanumeric).

 (_Note: `title` needs to be enclosed in double quotation marks if it includes a colon._)